dotnet/winforms/Documentation/issue-guide.md

 ## Upvotes on issues

-Upvotes on first post of each issue are useful hint for our prioritization.
+Upvotes on the first post of each issue are a useful hint for our prioritization.
 We can [sort issues by number of upvotes](https://github.com/dotnet/winforms/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) and we will review the top list on regular basis.